jellyfin-archive/jellyfin-blog/content/posts/android-tv-14.md

 <!--more-->

 I'm excited to announce the newest version of Jellyfin for Android TV.
-A lot of changes made it into the app this development cycle.
-Including some exciting new features.
+A lot of changes made it into the app this development cycle, including some exciting new features.
 We fixed a bunch of issues reported by our community and welcomed some new [contributors](#contributors) that helped out on this update.
 In this post I'll talk about our most significant changes.
 A complete list of all changes is available in the [changelog](#changelog).

 Enjoy this update and I'll see you with the next one!